pranidhie/nexora/docs/business/company-overview.md

-# NexusERP Solutions
+# NEXORA Solutions

 ## Company Overview

-NexusERP Solutions is a fictional enterprise software company specialising in ERP solutions for manufacturing, supply chain, and distribution organisations.
+NEXORA Solutions is a fictional enterprise software company that develops AI-powered Enterprise Resource Planning (ERP) solutions for the food manufacturing and distribution industry.

-The purpose of NexusERP is to demonstrate how modern Enterprise Quality Engineering can be integrated throughout the complete Software Development Lifecycle (SDLC) and Software Testing Lifecycle (STLC).
+The NEXORA platform is designed to integrate business operations into a single intelligent system, helping organisations manage procurement, inventory, manufacturing, warehousing, sales, finance, and quality management while leveraging Artificial Intelligence to improve decision-making and Enterprise Quality Engineering.

+The platform is also being developed as a practical implementation project for the **QA in the AI Era** series, demonstrating enterprise software architecture, AI technologies, and modern Quality Engineering practices.

 ---

 ## Industry

-- Manufacturing
+- Food Manufacturing
+- Food Distribution
 - Supply Chain
-- Distribution
+- Warehouse Operations

 ---

 ## Vision

-To build intelligent ERP solutions that combine enterprise software engineering with AI-powered Quality Engineering.
+To build an intelligent, AI-powered ERP platform that transforms enterprise operations through automation, data-driven decision-making, and modern Quality Engineering.

 ---

+## Mission

+To provide a scalable, enterprise-grade ERP solution that streamlines business processes across procurement, inventory, manufacturing, warehousing, sales, finance, and quality management.

+---

-## Core Modules
+## Core ERP Modules

 - Procurement Management
 - Supplier Management
 - Inventory Management
 - Warehouse Management
+- Production Planning
+- Manufacturing
-- Finance
+- Quality Management
-- Sales
+- Sales Management
+- Finance & Accounting
-- Reporting
+- Reporting & Analytics
+- AI Assistant & Decision Support

 ---

 ## Current Development Focus

-Procurement Management Module
+The first implementation phase focuses on the Procurement Management module.
+Additional ERP modules will be developed in future phases as the NEXORA platform evolves into a complete enterprise solution.